 - 1. Re-torque all bolts, fasteners and hardware. - 2.
 Check that all guards are installed, secured and functioning as intended.
 Do not operate with missing or damaged shields. - 3.
 Check safety decals.
 Install new ones if required. - 4.
-Check the drive belt, and conveying belt tension and alignment.
+Check the belt, belt tension, and alignment.
 Tension or align as required. - 5.
 Then go to the normal servicing and maintenance schedule as defined in the Maintenance Section.